crusher-dev/documentation/docs/concept/root-directory-structure.md

 ## `log` directory

-Contains the log files for QuestDB:
+Contains the log files for Crusher:

 ```filestructure
 ├── log